cvnlab/nsdcode/README.md

 For examples of how to use nsd_mapdata, please take a look at examples_nsdmapdata.{m,py}.

+Known issues:
-Note that the MATLAB and Python implementations give extremely similar but not numerically identical results due to differences in interpolation implementation.
+* Note that the MATLAB and Python implementations give extremely similar but not numerically identical results due to differences in interpolation implementation.
+Also, voxels near the edges of valid locations are also handled slightly differently in the Python version.
+* The Python version does not yet implement the anat-to-anat case.

 ## MATLAB